SEARCH BY TOPIC

 Honors Carolina students are not limited in where they can live.
-However, students who wish to join the Honors Carolina first year residential community will room with another first year Honors Carolina student in Koury Residence Hall—or one of its neighbors—and enjoy access to special programming arranged by Honors Carolina.
+However, students who wish to join the Honors Carolina first year residential community will room with another first year Honors Carolina student in either Horton Residence Hall or Hinton James Residence Hall. throughout the first year, students enjoy access to special Honors Carolina programming hosted within the residential community.

 How do I join the Honors Carolina first year residential community?